simondrue/castle/README.md

 | patient\_1\_plasma\_KRAS\_G12D.csv | Plasma\_B | 0.3061083 | FALSE              |
 | patient\_2\_plasma\_KRAS\_G12D.csv | Plasma\_B | 0.2424636 | FALSE              |

+We now see that the test indicates that the mutation is no longer present in any of the patients, which is consistent with the tumor being removed by surgery.

 The full list of information available in the analysis results is:

     #>  [1] "FileName"